bormaxi8080/bormaxi8080/README.md

-Hi all, I am @bormaxi8080 (https://twitter.com/HiddenDjoker) aka Maxim Marshak, sociopathic cat lover, OSINT enthusiast, technical hiring specialist and software developer.
+Hi all, I am @bormaxi8080, aka Maxim Marshak, OSINT enthusiast, technical hiring specialist and software developer.

 I develop and investigate People, Companies and Incidents Data on Python, Node.js, Perl, Bash with OSINT, Cybesecurity & DevOps activities and practices.
 Sometimes I hire targeted for positions in IT level from middle+, with relocation outside russia, write about hiring, HR Tech, development and participate in various professional communities.